Author: Yi Bei 伊北

 We switched rooms.
 My room had faced south, and was sunny.
 Part of me really didn’t want to switch.
 But for this Ultraman and the little monster, even though I was usually selfish and stingy, I somehow performed this act of great compassion.
 Of course, I knew that this didn’t mean that I was looking to take anything to the next level with Lou; this was it.
 We ran into each other in the morning and night, would nod and smile, passing each other by, and that was it.

 I didn’t come to this city for him and he didn’t come here for me.
 We had an amicable relationship; there was no reason to mess with that.
-The little monster also did unexpected things—on International Women’s Day, showing up with two tickets to Thunderstorm, which was playing at the Beijing People’s Art Theater.
-I never go to the theater—I get sleepy as soon as the lights go out—but the little monster got all choked up watching the performance.
+He also did unexpected things—on International Women’s Day, showing up with two tickets to Thunderstorm, which was playing at the Beijing People’s Art Theater.
+I never go to the theater—I get sleepy as soon as the lights go out—but Lou got all choked up watching the performance.
 As his arms jerked with emotion, I woke up.
 He watched the play, and I watched him watch it.
 After it was done, I asked him which character he liked best, to which he responded Fan Yi, but it’s a pity that he didn’t have her courage.

-“Why didn’t you look for someone new?”
+“Why didn’t you find someone new?”
 Lou asked out of the blue on the subway.
 Find?
 Who would I find?
-I make less than 5,000 RMB a month, I’m over 30, my looks are fading, I’ve no house, no car, no Beijing hukou, who would I find?
-I could only easily ask, “Why don’t you?”
+I make less than 5,000 RMB a month, I’m over 30, my looks are fading, I’ve no house, no car, no Beijing residence permit; who would I find?
+I could only ask, “Why don’t you?”

-Lou laughed bitterly, canting his head to the side.
+Lou laughed bitterly, moving his head to the side.
 I looked at the side of his face in the train window.
-He had prominent cheekbone, and flat cheeks, a decent manly countenance.
+He had prominent cheekbones and flat cheeks, a decent manly countenance.
 “Well, who would I look for?”
 Lou had said what I also wanted to say.

 Duan said nothing.
 It was an old argument, and not appropriate for the occasion.
 I made a point of clapping my hands and changing the topic.
 “Let’s have him pick an object!
 Let’s see what he wants to do with his life!”
 Aunt Men was excited, saying yes, yes, let’s have him pick; I’ll put down this gold ring.
-Duan’s wife was also into it, saying, Duan, quickly, go get that official seal, some cash, a colored pen, a ping-pong paddle, chopsticks, a stethoscope, lipstick, a model car, a globe, and a mobile phone.
+Duan’s wife was also into it, and ordered Duan to get an official seal, some cash, a colored pen, a ping-pong paddle, chopsticks, a stethoscope, lipstick, a model car, a globe, and a mobile phone.
 Duan complied.
 Soon, everything was gathered and spread in a circle on the floor, and Duan’s wife placed the baby in center

 Everyone was clapping, Duan’s wife the hardest—maybe she’d had enough of poverty—yelling: “Grab the gold!
 Grab the cash!
 Quick, baby!
-Listen, baby—” Aunt Men joined in, saying something about grabbing the seal and becoming an official and getting rich—she clearly hasn’t watched the news in a few years.
+Listen, baby—” Aunt Men joined in, jabbering about grabbing the seal and becoming an official and getting rich—she clearly hasn’t watched the news about corruption in a few years.